Perfect colorings of the infinite square grid: coverings and twin colors: Main results

 Any non-bipartite perfect coloring $\FfF$ of $G(\ZZ^2)$ with equal rows in the quotient matrix corresponds to a bipartite perfect coloring $\overline{\FfF}$ (with the number of colors twice larger than in $\FfF$) with twin colors.
-Using this fact and Theorem~\ref{th:main}, we can derive the following. \begin{crll} The only class of non-bipartite perfect colorings of $G(\ZZ^2)$ whose quotient matrix is a $\{0,1\}$-matrix with zero diagonal and two equal rows is shown in p.\,(k) of Theorem~\ref{th:main} (but $n=6,10,14,\ldots$ in the non-bipartite case).
-All such colorings have binary diagonals. \end{crll}
+Using this fact and Theorem~\ref{th:main}, we can derive the following. \begin{corollary} Every non-bipartite perfect colorings of $G(\ZZ^2)$ whose quotient matrix is a $\{0,1\}$-matrix with zero diagonal and two equal rows is shown in Fig.~\ref{KK}, where $n=6,10,14,\ldots$ in the non-bipartite case.
+All such colorings have binary diagonals. \end{corollary}